the-incluseum/anti-oppressive-spaces/README.md

 This repository contains a set of resources devleoped in conjunction with the panel _Creating Anti-Oppressive Spaces Online_ at the [2016 meeting of the Museum Computer Network](http://conference.mcn.edu/2016/index.cfm).

+We are currently in the process of developing [a checklist](checklist) to help museum staff ensure that projects remain as inclusive as possible.
+Other components may include definitions of terms, links to examples, etc.

 Have an idea you'd like to add that you don't see here?
 Submit a pull request!